Showing posts with label Springback. Show all posts

 Looking down the "hollow" of the spine.

-My tutorial for the German style of springback can be viewed here and downloaded here.
+My recently updated tutorial for the German style of springback can be viewed here and the print article from 2003 downloaded here.

 Just make sure the spring isn't too "strong." 😉